GSTT-CSC/gstt-csc.github.io/_pages/fellowship_cohort_applications.md

 </p>
 <strong>Can I apply if I ***almost*** meet the eligibility criteria? </strong>

-<p>Applicants who believe they are borderline eligible should contact the faculty directly (ai4vbh@kcl.ac.uk) to clarify before applying to avoid disappointment.
+<p>Applicants who believe they are borderline eligible should contact the faculty directly (ai.fellowship@kcl.ac.uk) to clarify before applying to avoid disappointment.
 </p>
 </details>
 <details>